paradoxnafi/Job-Scrapper/readme.md

    - Run all four spiders
    - Perform data cleaning
    - Insert the cleaned data into the database

+Note: After installing the dependencies it is recommended to create a cron job to run the spiders automatically

 ## Database Configuration